Privacy and personal information

 - to process your application to use or to register for any of our services or facilities, including our online services

-- to process payments received by or made by council or provide refunds
+- to invoice you and process payments received by, or made by, us or provide refunds, including authorising and processing credit card transactions;

 - to respond to your requests, enquiries or feedback, or for customer care related activities

-- to provide you with information about our events, news, services or facilities, or the events, news, services or facilities of our contractors and other government partners that we consider may be of interest to you
+- to provide you with information about our events, news, services or facilities, or the events, news, services or facilities of our contractors and other government partners that we consider may be of interest to you.
+Receiving this information is optional, and you can opt out at any time

 - to comply with, and enforce, relevant laws and regulations

-- to carry out activities connected with the running of our business or operations such as personnel training or testing and maintenance of computer and other systems
+- to carry out activities connected with the running of our functions or operations such as reviewing, analysing and improving our services, and our processes and users’ experience, and for personnel training or testing and maintenance of computer and other systems

 - for any specific purpose which we notify you of at the time your personal information is collected

-- to carry out surveys to improve our business processes and operations, based upon your feedback
+- to carry out surveys to improve our processes and operations, based upon your feedback

 We may share your personal information with:

-- any person engaged by the council to provide products, services or functions to you on our behalf, where your personal information is necessary for the provision of those products or services
+- any person engaged by us to provide services or facilities to you on our behalf, where your personal information is necessary for the provision of those services or facilities.
+We do not permit these persons to use your personal information for their own purposes

-- a third party if we are required to do so under any laws or regulations, including to comply with our obligations under the Local Government Official Information and Meetings Act 1987, Building Act 2004 and Resource Management Act 1991
+- a third party if we are required to do so under any laws or regulations, including to comply with our statutory obligations (for example, but without limitation, under the Local Government Official Information and Meetings Act 1987, Building Act 2004 and Resource Management Act 1991)

 - a third party in the course of legal proceedings or other investigations.
-This may include sharing CCTV footage with the New Zealand Police or other public sector agencies such as NZ Customs, Maritime NZ etc where criminal activity is reported or suspected.
+This may include sharing CCTV footage with the New Zealand Police or other public sector agencies such as New Zealand Customs Service or Maritime New Zealand where criminal activity is reported or suspected.
 These parties may also access live feeds from certain CCTV cameras from time to time, for law enforcement, investigation and emergency response purposes

 - any person you authorise us to disclose your personal information to